Yorkshire Pudding

 - Preheat your oven to 425°F (220°C).

-- In a mixing bowl, combine flour and salt.
+- In a bowl, whisk together the flour and salt.

 - Let the batter rest for 30 minutes at room temperature.

-- Serve immediately with your favorite roast dinner.
+- Serve immediately with gravy.

 Alternative Ingredients